sami2ahmed/tableflow-terraform-demo/README.md

 # Tableflow Project

 This project contains Terraform scripts to provision and configure resources for a data pipeline using AWS and Confluent Cloud.
-The pipeline integrates Kafka topics, IAM roles, S3 storage, and Confluent Tableflow for managing data streams and schemas. **This project is designed for demonstration purposes and supports integration with AWS Glue or Snowflake for downstream data processing.**
+The pipeline integrates Kafka topics, IAM roles, S3 storage, and Confluent Tableflow for managing data streams and schemas. **This project is designed for demonstration purposes and supports integration with Snowflake for downstream data processing.**

 ## Overview